qwaneu/qwaneu.github.io/training/test-driven-development.md

 * Training infrastructure (including laptops) will be taken care of
 * Basic programming skills required
 * This training is available as open enrolment and in-house.
-* Programming languages: Java, C#, Python, Ruby, JavaScript, TypeScript, Scala
+* Programming languages: Java, C#, C++, Python, Ruby, JavaScript, TypeScript, Scala
-* We deliver this training in The Netherlands, the UK, and Belgium

-## Register

-Please see [Test Driven Development in C# on Springest](https://www.springest.nl/qwan/mastering-unit-testing){:target="_blank"} or [Test Driven Development in Java on Springest](https://www.springest.nl/qwan/hands-on-test-driven-development-in-java){:target="_blank"} for course schedules and registration or [contact us directly](/#contact).
+{% include upcoming.md %}

 ## Our colleagues